General

 Are you using Adobe Reader?
 If yes, is there a yellow banner at the top that has a button on the far right of the screen that says “Enable All Features”?
 If yes, click that button.

-The decision regarding whether or not to register with the Secretary of State is one you must make yourself/be advised by your own legal counsel/business advisor; the Board cannot advise you.
+The decision regarding whether or not to register with the Secretary of State is one you must make yourself with the advice of your own legal counsel and/or business advisor; the Board cannot advise you.

 Initial Licensure / Transfer/ Reciprocity